-- Lets you add functionality programmatically through Visualforce pages, Force.com Canvas apps, and the Lightning Component Framework. - Has defined navigation points.
-Salesforce1 customizations or apps adhere to the Salesforce1 navigation.
-So, for example, a Visualforce page can be called from the navigation menu or from a custom action in the action bar. - Enables you to leverage existing Salesforce development experience, both point-and-click and programmatic. - Is included in all Salesforce editions and supported by Salesforce.
+- Programmatic functionality through Visualforce pages, Force.com Canvas apps, and the Lightning Component framework. - Defined navigation points, since Salesforce1 customizations or apps adhere to the Salesforce1 navigation.
+For example, a Visualforce page can be called from the navigation menu or from a custom action in the action bar. - Enables you to leverage existing Salesforce development experience, both point-and-click and programmatic. - Included in all Salesforce editions and supported by Salesforce.